fergalquinn77/project2_t2/README.md

 - My mentor Chris Quinn was a great help throughout the project!.
 I would also like to thank Ger, Jo, Sean and John who are part of the Code Institute tutoring team.

 ### Personal Development

+- This project took three attempts.
+My first attempt really (on a [separate repo](https://github.com/fergalquinn77/project2.git)) was an excercise in understanding JavaScript and how it fits in with the DOM.
+I felt it was best to start the project again with a [new repo](https://github.com/fergalquinn77/project2_t2.git) which functionally worked fine but I felt it had a poor user experience.

+- I designed up a new wireframe and went for take 3.

 [Back to top](<#contents>)